 - seeing or hearing an assault of a member of the child’s family by another member of the child’s family; or

-- comforting or providing assistance to a member of the child’s family who has been assaulted by another member of the child’s family; or
+- comforting or assisting a member of the child’s family who has been assaulted by another member of the child’s family; or

 - cleaning up a site after a member of the child’s family has intentionally damaged property of another member of the child’s family; or